awslabs/aws-well-architected-labs/content/Cost/100_Labs/100_AWS_Resource_Optimization/_index.md

 If you wish to provide feedback on this lab, there is an error, or you want to make a suggestion, please email: costoptimization@amazon.com

 ## Introduction
- This hands-on lab will give you an overview on **Amazon CloudWatch** and **AWS Resource Optimization** and how to prioritize your EC2 Right Sizing efforts.
+ This hands-on lab will give you an overview on **Amazon CloudWatch** and **AWS Resource Optimization** and how to prioritize your EC2 Rightsizing efforts.

 ## Goals
 - Learn how to check metrics like CPU, Network and Disk usage on Amazon CloudWatch